saedMuhamed/nested-comment-system/README.md

-# Nested comment System Using Prisma
+# Nested comment System Using Prisma schema

 ### this is how advanced comments work in modern apps